PixelPioneer1807/project-rag-engine/README.md

-# Scalable Web-Aware RAG Engine - AiRA Technical Challenge
+# Scalable Web-Aware RAG Engine

 This project is a scalable, asynchronous, and memory-driven system designed to ingest web content and answer questions based on the ingested knowledge.
 It demonstrates a robust microservices architecture using a message queue for background processing, a vector database for semantic search, and a metadata store for job tracking.